solana-foundation/developer-content/docs/toolkit/projects/anchor-init.md

 sidebarSortOrder: 2
 sidebarLabel: Basic Anchor
 description:
-  "How to set up a new anchor workspace for solana program development for beginners"
+  "How to set up a new Anchor workspace for Solana program development for beginners."
 keywords:
   - anchor
   - anchor init